ably/spaces/CONTRIBUTING.md

 1. Make sure the tests are passing in CI for main
 2. Update the CHANGELOG.md with any customer-affecting changes since the last release and add this to the git index
 3. Run `npm version <VERSION_NUMBER>` with the new version and add the changes to the git index
+4. Update the version number in `Spaces.ts` to match the new version.
-4. Push the git tag created by `npm version` to the repository
+5. Push the git tag created by `npm version` to the repository
-5. Run `npm run build`
+6. Run `npm run build`
 7. Run `npm publish .` (should require OTP) - publishes to NPM
 8. Run the GitHub action "Publish to CDN" with the new tag name
 9. Visit https://github.com/ably-labs/spaces/tags and add release notes to the release (generally you can just copy the notes you added to the CHANGELOG)